VIPQualityPost/knittingmotor/docs/WIRING.md

 See `HardwareConfig.h` for the pin assignment defaults.

-The minimum sensing pins you have to use are:
+The minimum sensor (aka switch) pins you have to use are:
 - home endstop
 - max endstop
 - foot switch